MaxCanntSwim/14-obsidian-git/ADS/Terminology.md

 ___

 ## Time complexity
-Time complexity is discribed in a function dependent on the imput size to predict the time the algorithm will take, for example:
+Time complexity is described in a function dependent on the input size to predict the time the algorithm will take, for example:
 ```java
 public static boolean Method1(int[] distances) {
 	int smaller = 0;